abilandz/PH8124/Lecture_6/Lecture_6.md

 ```bash
 echo ${#SomeArray[*]} # prints '4'
 ```
-We can set the value of particular array element directly:
+We can set the value of a particular array element directly:
 ```bash
 SomeArray[2]=ddd
 ```